-When you publish the data source or workbook to Tableau Server, you cannot refresh the extract on Tableau Server unless the web data connector was imported to Tableau Server before you used it.
+When you publish the data source or workbook to Tableau Server, you cannot refresh the extract on Tableau Server unless the web data connector is added to the safe list on Tableau Server.
+If the connector requires credentials to sign in to the web-based data source, you need to ensure that the credentials are embedded with the data source.
 For more information, see Web Data Connectors in Tableau Server in the Tableau Server Help.

-The import process results in a URL where the web data connector is available on Tableau Server.
+After the web data connector has been tested and vetted, the server administrator can add the URL for the connector to the safe list on the server.
 The server administrator should give this URL to you and to anyone else who wants to use the connector in a workbook.

-If you open a workbook on Tableau Server that was created using a web data connector, but the connector has not been imported to Tableau Server, and you want to be able to refresh the extract on Tableau Server, follow the process for testing, vetting, and importing the connector.
-Then, in your workbook, edit the connection and change the URL of the connector to the URL provided by Tableau Server.
+If you open a workbook on Tableau Server that was created using a web data connector, but the connector has not been added to the safe list on Tableau Server, and you want to be able to refresh the extract on Tableau Server, follow the process for testing, vetting, and adding the connector to the safe list.
+If the connector requires credentials to sign in, you need to ensure that the credentials are embedded with the data source.
 You can then refresh your data on Tableau Server.

 When you publish to Tableau Online, as a security measure, Tableau Online can't connect to or refresh an extract created by a web data connector.
 To refresh some web data connector extracts, you can use Tableau Bridge.
 For more information, see When to use Tableau Bridge to keep data fresh in the Tableau Online Help.

-When you publish to Tableau Public, because you can't import a web data connector to Tableau Public (as you can with Tableau Server), you can't refresh web data connector extracts directly on Tableau Public.
+When you publish to Tableau Public, because you can't add a web data connector to Tableau Public, you can't refresh web data connector extracts directly on Tableau Public.